 In February 2016, I made a phone call that would change my life.
-At that point, five years had already passed since we were granted permission to move to Australia.
+At that point, four and a half years had already passed since we were granted permission to move to Australia.
 That meant that it was decision time and I called Jenny, our migration agent, to see if there was any chance of getting an extension.
-We weren’t ready to go at the point in our lives.
+We weren’t ready to go at that point in our lives.
 Someday yes, but not then.
 ‘Can’t we just push it back a couple of years?’
 I asked.

 It was a short call with a clear message from Jenny: